shred/flattr4j/README.md

 ## Important Note

 Flattr is currently changing its API.
 Because of that, some of the flattr4j calls are failing or not delivering the expected results.
-It is unclear to me what a future API may look like, and to what extend flattr4j is going to support it. **For the time being, I recommend not to use flattr4j in new projects.**

 Are you getting a "Received fatal alert: handshake_failure" exception?
 OpenJDK does not seem to support any of the Flattr server's cipher suites.
 Use the Oracle JDK instead!